coder/coder/docs/tutorials/best-practices/speed-up-templates.md

 ![Screenshot of a workspace and its build timeline](../../images/best-practice/build-timeline.png)

-You can retrieve this detail programmatically from the API, as well:
+You can also retrieve this detail programmatically from the API:

 ```shell
 curl -X GET https://coder.example.com/api/v2/workspacebuilds/{workspacebuild}/timings \